lpwoodhouse/proxmox_new_vm/README.md

 ### Homelab Virtual Environment project

-Updates the state of virtual machine guests (eg stopped, restarted) on a ProxmoxVE host
+Changes the state of virtual machine guests (eg stopped, restarted) on a ProxmoxVE host

 ## Requirements